ANKVIT26/Chat_AI/README.md

 ---
 ## Testing the APIs
-Use Postman to test backend endpoints by importing the API sample code/ pasting it in raw format area and request using "POST" with your API Key to verify the working.
+Use Postman to test backend endpoints by importing the API sample code/ pasting it in the raw format area and request using "POST" with your API Key to verify the working.

 ## 🛠️ Setup Instructions
 1. Install dependencies- npm install